Fitness for One and All Home Page

 Then I switched to products by Twinlab.
 First was their Daily One Caps then their even higher dose Daily Two Caps.
 Again, initially they did seem to provide some benefits, but eventually they began causing me problems also, so I stopped taking them as well.

 I then switched to Twinlab’s Food Based Ultra Daily.
-As the name implied, the nutrients are derive from real food and they are in “reasonable” amounts which is to say 100% of the DV.
+As the name implied, the nutrients are derived from real food, and they are in “reasonable” amounts which is to say 100% of the DV.
 And once again, initially, the product did seem to provide benefits.
 But there were a couple of problems with it.

 First off, it was rather expensive.
 But most importantly, the company stopped making it.
 As a result, at the beginning of 2010 I began to look for some other food-based product to take.
 But everything I looked at was even more expensive, some of them terribly expensive.
 As such, I began to wonder if maybe I had it right in the first place, that just a basic one-a-day product with 100% of the DVs would be the way to go.